Dean Forbes: Career

 From July 1995, Forbes worked as a sales manager at Motorola.
 Following this, he joined Isis Telecommunications before joining Primavera Systems in April 2000.
-Forbes served as vice president responsible for international growth at Primavera for nine years, until the company was sold to Oracle in January 2009.
+Forbes was vice president responsible for international growth at Primavera for nine years, until the company was sold to Oracle in January 2009.
 After acquisition, he worked for one year at Oracle as vice president responsible for worldwide sales until February 2010.

 In February 2010, Forbes joined KDS, a travel and expense management software company.
-He served as vice president responsible for commercial operations until July 2011, when he was promoted to chief executive officer of the company.
+He was vice president responsible for commercial operations until July 2011, when he was promoted to chief executive officer of the company.
 The company was acquired by Amex GBT in August 2016, but Forbes remained CEO of KDS as a subsidiary until December 2016.
 Subsequently, he was appointed chief executive officer at CoreHR, a human resources system company.
 CoreHR was acquired by The Access Group in May 2020.
 Forbes was president at The Access Group responsible for people division from May 2020 to February 2021, and was recruited and mentored by Chris Bayne, CEO of The Access Group.

-In February 2021, Forbes joined Forterro, a Swedish software firm, where he currently serves as CEO and has an equity stake. the company focuses on providing ERP software across Europe, and is based in London.
-As of 2022, Forbes was also a partner at Corten Capital.
+In February 2021, Forbes joined Forterro, a Swedish software firm, where he is CEO and has an equity stake. the company focuses on providing ERP software across Europe, and is based in London.
 Forbes appeared four times consecutively on the Powerlist, an annual ranking of influential Black British people, in 2021, 2022, 2023, and 2024.
 In 2025, Forbes topped the list for the first time.
 Subsequently, he was invited to Downing Street to meet with the Chancellor of the Exchequer to discuss the UK economy.